marenwestermann/marenwestermann.github.io/about.md

 ---

 Hi!
-I'm Maren and I blog about topics related to science and technology.
+I'm Maren, a scientist turned machine learning engineer, and I blog about topics related to science and technology.